sagarbiophysics/multishot_tomography/source/SerialEM/GettingStarted.rst

 Please cosult your Microscope Manager before you follow these steps.

 We want to achieve following goals:

-- Tune Astigmatism and Coma
+- Tune Astigmatism and Coma.
-- Calibrate Coma vs Image shift
+- Calibrate Coma vs Image shift.

 But first, make sure you go through follwing preparation steps.